 - Uploading files - $.05/each 4 electronic files or attachments uploaded to email or cloud-based data storage

 Mailing – Actual cost of postage and shipping container

 Notification of Records

-Once the records have been assembled, you will be notified that the records are available for your review.
+Once the records have been assembled, the records will be sent electronically or you will be notified that the records are available for your review.